nbiancolin/JMU317Y/9_Final-Project/word-sketch.md

 - Saxes take pickup into A (or maybe tpt 2?)

 ### A1:
-- Soloist (either saxes or tpt 2) solo with rhythm section backing
+- tpt 2 solo with rhythm section backing for first 8 bvars
-- Horn Shots (turn maybe?) on ii-V into B
+- Brass Shots (turn maybe?) on ii-V into B

 ### B1:
 - Saxes have melody harmonized (trombone light hits and pads)
-- turnaround
+- back into A with brass shots

 ### A2:
 - Saxes Keep the Melody (in Unison first, then harmonized)
 - Brass phat shots

 ### B2:
-- Brass take over melody, saxes play counter melody to build energy for the "How Still My Heart, How High The moon"
+- Brass take over melody (unison?), saxes play counter melody to build energy for the "How Still My Heart, How High The moon"
-  - Saxes play pads, Brass plays unison,
+  - Saxes play pads, Brass plays unison, (similar to end of B1 but more)
 - Line ends, 2 bar drum fill into:

 ### SOLOS: